lizadams/CMAQ-WS-old/content/2-review-opendata/b-review-cmaq-benchmark-data/index.en.md

 The CMAS Data Warehouse within the Registry of Open Data on AWS contains several S3 buckets that are open to public use.

-The CMAQ Benchmark Data Resource is highlighted here:
+The CMAQ Benchmark Data used for this training comes from the following S3 bucket.

 ![cmaq benchmark data on s3](/static/images/2-cmaq-benchmark-data-s3.png)